MU Extension's centennial

 This article is available as a PDF or Audio message.

-Jill Scheidt, agronomy specialist with University of Missouri Extension in Barton County, scouted fields south and west of Lockwood, Sept.
-17 for the MU Extension crop scouting program.
+Jill Scheidt, agronomy specialist with University of Missouri Extension in Barton County, scouted fields northwest of Golden City, near Kenoma, Oct.
+15 for the MU Extension crop scouting program

 The weekly field scouting report is sponsored by University of Missouri Extension and Barton County Extension.
 For more information on this scouting report, or to learn how to receive it a week earlier by telephone, contact the MU Extension Center in Barton County, (417) 682-3579.

 Scouting for Corn Earworms in corn

 “Managing Nitrogen in Wet and Dry Years” by Peter Scharf